 In addition to that, the touring version, the MT-09 Tracer is just as good as the naked one, but it adds some features for the open road.
 If the price difference between them weren’t so steep, there would be no doubts about getting the Yamaha MT-09 Tracer.
 Since they cost very different money, your budget can make that decision for you.

-Furthermore, my testing bike was equipped with two accessories, about which I have to tell you.
-The first one is the Smart Brake System (SBS).
+Furthermore, my testing bike was equipped with interesting motorcycle accessories, about which I have to tell you.
+The first one is the Smart Brake Module (SBM).
 This tiny gadget engages your stoplight when it senses you are slowing down.
 Many times, especially with touring and big bikes, we tend to make transitions smoother, avoiding the brakes, which is excellent but will not let other vehicles know of your manoeuvres.

 Similarly, the Smart Turn System (STS) will disengage your turning lights when it senses you have completed the turn.
 Both are important for the city as well as the open road; informing other vehicles your intentions is utterly essential.